johndimm/WhatLooksGood/README.md

 I want to start my exploration of dining options by asking *what* we want to eat, not *where*.

+## Data

+Data used:

+  - photo caption text
+  - the restaurant where a photo was taken
+  - restaurant name, city, rating

+*Not* used:

+  - the photos themselves
+  - classification tags associated with restaurants

 ## The concept of dish

 For this to work, we need to know the object that is shown in a photo.
 Photo captions are too specific, often unique.
 We need to find a way to extract something that will be the same across multiple restaurants.